Horizon-Hosting/documentation/src/content/docs/legal/privacy-policy.md

 accordance with this Privacy Policy.
 If you do not consent to the same, please do not access or use the Service.
 We may modify this Privacy Policy at any time without any prior notice, therefore it is your responsibility to periodically review this Privacy Policy to stay informed of updates.
-You will be subject to and will be deemed to have been made, aware of and to have accepted, the changes in any revised Privacy Policy by your continued use of the Service after the date such revised Acceptible Use Policy are posted.
+You will be subject to and will be deemed to have been made, aware of and to have accepted, the changes in any revised Privacy Policy by your continued use of the Service after the date such revised Acceptable Use Policy are posted.

 ## Information we collect

 We will collect and process the following personal information about you:
-- Name
+- Full Name
-- Email
+- Email Address
-- Mobile
+- Mobile Number
-- Social Media Profile
-- Address
+- Shipping Information
 - Payment Info
 - IP Address